skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 can't get anything out of the mines at this point.

 > Nice solution.
 They freed twelve slaves, and the rest won't have to
-> work the mines until Fol Thron sends a detatchment of soldiers to
+> work the mines until Fol Thron sends a detachment of soldiers to
 > clean out the mines.
 The players didn't even have to kill anyone.
 > Bonus XP for everyone.
 I think they got more than they would have if
 > they had gone in and hacked their way through the grave walkers.
 The